 Plus!
 If you have young children, then bringing along a trusty tablet will go a long way in keeping them entertained because the last thing you want is an angry baby on a long flight.
 If you’re a parent and wondering what to bring to make a long haul flight more enjoyable for you and your baby, then read this helpful guide for flying with lap infants.

 Why We Love Our Tablets for long haul flights!

 S loves watching movies or catching up on her latest series, so she’ll download the shows or movies she wants and is usually a happy camper.

-Y has worked in Technology and Sales for over eight years, so she’s a “little” savvy when it comes to electronics and what is a good product based on your needs.
+Y has worked in Technology and Sales for over eight years, so she’s a “little” savvy regarding electronics and what is a good product based on your needs.

 You don’t need the latest or greatest Ipad, and any tablet will work for this task.
 However, if you’re in the market and on the go a lot, choose a lightweight tablet with a fast processor and more extensive storage for moments like this.

-We would caution against buying low-end tablets because typically, their ram and processor cannot handle demanding tasks, speakers won’t be as loud, screen resolution will be lower and internal storage is generally under 32 GBS for most low-end ones.
-In addition, having a horrible experience with technology can make a long flight feel even longer.
+We would caution against buying low-end tablets because, typically, their ram and processor cannot handle demanding tasks, speakers won’t be as loud, screen resolution will be lower and internal storage is generally under 32 GBS for most low-end ones.
+In addition, having a horrible experience with technology can make a long-haul flight feel even longer.

 Here are some options for both Android and ios tablets.

 As shown in the photo above, we both have this tablet and love it!
 Apple launched the Ipad air 5th generation earlier in spring 2022.
 It came out in the colors: pink, purple, blue, starlight, and space grey.
 The screen size is pretty much the same as its predecessor, so there is no significant difference.

 As for memory, they come in either 64GB or 256 GB.
 We chose the more prominent memories because we use our Ipads for working on our blog, research, and leisure.